 Phenotypic and imaging data will be pseudonymised and securely stored by CTMS, Ulm and LONI, Los Angeles, respectively.
 Pseudonymised biosamples will be stored by the biorepository at Biorep, Milan.
+Data may also be stored on behalf of CHDI/High Q Foundation, Inc at other central repositories.
 All agencies responsible for data storage will observe the highest precautions to ensure data integrity and security.